microsoft/vscode-cordova/README.md

 You can now launch and debug your Electron application using the `Debug on Electron` configuration.
 This requires Electron to be installed in your project to run its browser.
 You can install it by running `npm install electron`.

-## Use IntelliSense with Plugin APIs
+## Using IntelliSense with Plugin APIs

 Intellisense helps you discover objects, functions, and parameters in libraries that your project consumes.
 Now you can use it for the more popularly used _core_ plugins.